momoiorg-repository/factory_app_1/README.md

 ## ◯ Building the application docker

-Use a separate shell session on the server.
+Enter the following commands from server shell.

 ```
-cd factory/factory_app_1/build
-docker compose build
+act build
-docker compose up
+act run
 ```

 This will launch the application docker.

+The "act" command has the ability to control the application docker in a similar way that the "fct" command controls the main docker.

 From now on, attach it from VSCode and use it.
 Assume the current directory is /root.

 From the VSCode terminal, execute the following command once: